 <input type="text" id="form8" class="form-control" disabled>

 After doing this, there is some sort of CSS needed to give example a better look.
 So, include the following in

 transition:background-color 1.5s ease;

-After all this has been done, you will get the following look in the web browser for the same page that we have written code for.
+Once all this is done, you will get the following look in the web browser for the same page that we have written code for.

 MDB has many more features to be explored.
 You may consider going to the official website for more examples and tutorials.

 We will explain MDB components in upcoming blogs.
-Share your views in the comment, what components you want to discuss about.
+Share your views in the comment, what components you want to discuss.